 The results of this program are to be published in peer-reviewed journals.

-Atomwise, Inc. invented the first deep learning AI technology for structure-based small molecule drug discovery.
+About Atomwise Atomwise, Inc. invented the first deep learning AI technology for structure-based small molecule drug discovery.
 Created in 2012, today Atomwise performs hundreds of projects per year in partnership with some of the world’s largest pharmaceutical and agrochemical companies, as well as more than one hundred universities and hospitals in more than 20 countries across the world.
 Atomwise has raised over $50 million from leading venture capital firms to support the development and application of its AI technology.

-Enamine is a science-driven chemical company and provider of the world’s largest stock collections of building blocks and screening compounds.
+About Enamine Enamine is a science-driven chemical company and provider of the world’s largest stock collections of building blocks and screening compounds.
 The company’s medicinal chemistry capabilities are enhanced with on-site HTS, ADMET-DMPK and early preclinical studies to provide an easily customizable integrated service package.